danilsab24/MNLP_Project/README.md

   - **Cultural Exclusive (C.E.)**: The item is known and used exclusively within a specific culture and is explicitly claimed by that culture (e.g., "pasta alla gricia", "xiao longbao").

 - **Homework 2**: *Work in Progress*

+## Authors
+The following contributors participated in the development of this project:
+- Luca Conti – conti.1702084@studenti.uniroma1.it
+- Riccardo D'Aguanno – daguanno.2172315@studenti.uniroma1.it
+- Daniele Sabatini – sabatini.1890300@studenti.uniroma1.it